EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * CRED_V - bstr containing the credential containing the public authentication key of Party V, see {{asym-overview}}

 * Compute COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with AEAD_V, K_2, IV_2, and the following parameters.
 The protected header SHALL be empty.
-The unprotected header MAY contain parameters (e.g. alg, kid, or IV).
+The unprotected header MAY contain parameters (e.g. 'alg').

    * external_aad = aad_2